Free Insulation and Boiler Grants

-A new boiler typically costs £2,300, according to the Energy Saving Trust, but some householders can get a grant that can slash this to just an initial £240 outlay, which is a fabulous offer.
+A new boiler typically costs £3,100, according to the Energy Saving Trust, but some householders can get a grant that can slash this to just an initial £240 outlay, and in a few cases even free, which is a fabulous offer.

 The offer usually includes fitting, though there may be an extra cost if an engineer needs to carry out extra work – for example, if you need new or additional pipe work.
 You should be told about this beforehand.

 It's likely you will qualify if:

 You live in private housing (i.e. you own your home or rent from a private landlord)...

 - You or anyone in your household receive certain benefits, such as pension credit, income support, child benefit, carer's allowance and disability living allowance.
 See a full list here.